fahanamhar/manual-qa-portofoliio/README.md

-# Manual QA Engineer Portfolio
+# Manual QA Portfolio

-Hello.
-I am an aspiring Manual QA Engineer with a strong interest in software quality.
-I focus on manual testing, exploratory testing, and writing clear test cases and bug reports to ensure applications meet functional and usability requirements.

-## Skills
-- Manual Testing (Web & Mobile)
+Hi,
+I am learning and working toward a career as a Manual QA Engineer.

+This repository contains examples of how I write test cases, test scenarios, and bug reports while practicing manual testing on simple web features.
+I created this as part of my learning process and to show how I approach testing in a structured way.

+## What I usually do
-- Test Case and Test Scenario Writing
+- Test web applications manually
-- Bug Reporting and Reproduction Steps
-- Exploratory and Regression Testing
+- Write test cases based on user behavior
+- Perform exploratory testing
+- Report bugs with clear steps so they can be reproduced easily

-## Tools
+## Tools I use
-- Google Sheets
+- Google Sheets (for test cases)
-- Jira (basic)
+- Jira (basic knowledge)
-- Postman (basic)
+- Postman (basic understanding)

-## Repository Structure
+## Repository content
-- Test-Cases/
+- Test cases for common features (login, forms)
-- Bug-Reports/
+- Simple test scenarios
-- Test-Scenarios/
+- Sample bug reports

-## Career Objective
+## Goal
-To contribute to delivering high-quality, secure, and user-friendly software while continuously improving my skills as a QA Engineer.
+I want to improve my QA skills and gain real project experience while helping teams deliver stable and user-friendly software.